Skip to main content

 2. What are the procedures and associated costs for obtaining a certified payment record?

-Pay records are requested through CSENet or a Transmittal 3 and there is no cost associated
+Pay records are requested through CSENet or a Transmittal 3 and there is no cost associated.

 For Additional Information - No Link Provided